‘RHOBH’ Star Lisa Rinna’s Daughters Delilah And Amelia Hamlin Are Working On A New Clothing Line

 Following Lisa’s Instagram share, a number of her Real Housewives of Beverly Hills co-stars, including Kyle Richards, Dorit Kemsley, and Erika Jayne, shared congratulatory messages.

 As The Inquisitr previously reported, Delilah and Amelia’s fashion line isn’t the only thing the girls have been working on in recent months.
-After Lisa appeared on Busy Philipps’ talk show, Busy Tonight, her husband, Harry, spoke to Us Weekly magazine, confirming that his daughters were exploring the possibility of appearing on their own series and working with Lionsgate on the project.

-Around the same time, an insider spoke to Hollywood Life and said that Delilah and Amelia had filmed a “sizzle reel” in hopes of scoring their own show, which was allegedly set to feature their personal lives as well as their upcoming endeavors in the world of fashion.
+Around the time that Lisa appeared on Busy Philipps‘ talk show, Busy Tonight, to talk about the possibility of her daughters appearing on their own series, an insider spoke to Hollywood Life and said that Delilah and Amelia had filmed a “sizzle reel” in hopes of scoring their own show, which was allegedly set to feature their personal lives as well as their upcoming endeavors in the world of fashion.

 “The show will be focused on their personal lives, so you’ll see all of that, as well as them working hard and hustling to make it big in the [fashion] industry,” the insider said.
 “Something people don’t really know about Delilah is that she’s actually an aspiring and very talented singer, so you’ll see her focusing on her singing career.”